 Access to the Internet in China remains relatively expensive, and may make it less likely for users to access and transact business over the Internet.
 Unfavorable rate developments could further decrease our visitor traffic and our ability to derive revenues from transactions over the Internet.
-This could have a material adverse impact on our business, financial condition and results of operations.

 The acceptance of the Internet as a commerce platform in China depends on the resolution of problems relating to fulfillment and electronic payment.
-Our future growth of revenues depends in part on the anticipated expansion of a commerce activities in China.
-As China currently does not have a reliable

 Our future growth of revenues depends in part on the anticipated expansion of e-commerce activities in China.
 As China currently does not have a reliable nationwide product distribution network, the fulfillment of goods purchased over the Internet will continue to be a factor constraining the growth of e-commerce.
 An additional barrier to the development of e-commerce in China is the lack of reliable payment systems.
 In particular, the use of credit cards or other viable means of electronic payment in sales transactions is not as well developed in China as in some other countries, such as the United States.
-Various government entities and businesses are working to resolve these fulfillment and payment problems, but these problems are expected to continue to hinder the acceptance and growth of the Internet as a commerce platform in China, which could in turn adversely affect our business, financial condition and results of operations.
+Various government entities and businesses are working to resolve these fulfillment and payment problems, but these problems are expected to continue to hinder the acceptance and growth of the Internet as a commerce platform in China, which could in turn hinder our growth.